fniessink/toisto/docs/software.md

 > [!NOTE]
 > Concept X is a holonym of concept Y if concept Y is a part of X. For example, cars have wheels, so the concept "car" is a holonym of the concept "wheel".
 The reverse relation is called meronym, so "wheel" is a meronym of "car".

 When one concept is a holonym of another concept (and conversely the other concept is a meronym of the first concept), this can be specified with the `holonym` relation.
 Toisto will derive the meronym relations automatically.
 Toisto uses the holonym and meronym relations to decide which related concepts to use when a user selects a concept to practice.
-Given the JSON below, the command `toisto practice --concept car`, would select both the concept "car" and the concept "wheel" to practice.
+Given the JSON below, the command `toisto practice car`, would select both the concept "car" and the concept "wheel" to practice.

 ```json
 {